 PA Treasury created the Keystone Scholars program with the purpose of providing a $100 grant at birth as a starter step to encourage all Pennsylvania families to plan for their children’s higher education.
-The grant money is dedicated for qualified expenses directly related to higher education, and families have until their child turns 29 years old to utilize the grant.
-The grant—and any college savings a family saves through PA529—can be used for any qualified higher education expenses at approved higher educational institutions; including trade schools, vocational programs, community colleges, and universities.
+The grant money is dedicated for qualified expenses directly related to higher education, The grant—and any college savings a family saves through PA529—can be used for any qualified higher education expenses at approved higher educational institutions; including trade schools, vocational programs, community colleges, and universities.

-The demonstration project will be available for families residing in Delaware, Elk, Indiana, Luzerne, Mifflin, and Westmoreland counties.
-As part of that launch, $2.25 million has been raised privately that has been designated for any baby born or adopted in 2018 and 2019 to families living within the six-county area.
-All funds for the demonstration project are coming from philanthropic sources that include the PHEAA Board and the Neubauer Family Foundation.
+The demonstration project is available to families residing in Delaware, Elk, Indiana, Luzerne, Mifflin, and Westmoreland counties whose baby was born in 2018 who claim the funds before the baby’s first birthday and use by the beneficiary’s 29th birthday.
+As part of that launch, $2.25 million has been raised privately that has been designated for any baby born or adopted in 2018 to families living within the six-county area.
+All funds for the demonstration project are coming from philanthropic sources that include the PHEAA Board of Directors and the Neubauer Family Foundation.

 The counties were chosen to represent the diversity of the commonwealth as a whole.
 Treasury used a variety of criteria in selecting the six counties.
 First, the demonstration project population needed to accurately reflect the population as a whole.
 At just under 14,000 births a year in the six counties, it represents about 10% of annual births statewide.
 It was also important to have a diverse geographic sample so the counties cover all four corners of the map.
 It also includes all kinds of communities: urban, rural, suburban.
 The counties also vary in terms of higher educational graduation rate, poverty rate, and PA 529 participation.
 Where Mifflin County is among the lowest statewide for higher educational attainment and 529 savings, Westmoreland County is a top performer for 529.
 Delaware County is home to both affluent Philadelphia suburbs and Chester, one of the poorest cities of its size in PA.
 The regional requirements of funders, some of whom have geographic restrictions on where they fund programs, were also taken into account.